BernardJeremy/twitch-to-slack/README.md

 ## Features
 - Detect if a twich stream is online
-- Send notification to a Slack webhook if a whatched stream come online
+- Send notification to a Slack webhook if a whatched stream come online or if the stream's status change
 - Can watch multiple stream channel

 ## Installation